codepo8/developer-advocacy-handbook/what-is-developer-advocacy.md

 article or presentation already finished.

 As a developer advocate it is important that you have experience as a developer.
-The more projects the better.
-As working in an agency is different to working for local government or a large multi-national company.
+The more projects the better, as working in an agency is different to working for local government or a large multi-national company.
 Your job is to make your company\'s technical offerings attractive and interesting to a large variety of